vuejs/docs/src/guide/essentials/class-and-style.md

 <p class="foo bar active">Hi</p>
 ```

-If your component has multiple root elements, you would need to define which component will receive this class.
-You can do this using `$attrs` component property:
+If your component has multiple root elements, you would need to define which element will receive this class.
+You can do this using the `$attrs` component property:

 ```vue-html
 <!-- my-component template using $attrs -->